[Solved] Android USB Device Not Recognized But Charging Error

 • After this, choose the “MTP a USB Device” >> hit the “Next

-• Now, Windows will begin updating a device driver & your device would be recognized.
+• Now, Windows will begin updating a device driver & your device will be recognized.

 Trick #6: Uninstall & Install the Android Drivers.

-Step 1: First, press on the Windows + X key simultaneously on your Windows.
+Step 1: First, press the Windows + X key simultaneously on your Windows.

 Step 2: Tap on the option Device Manager.